 The Island Creamery on Chincoteague Island was one of TripAdvisor's top 10 ice cream places in the country in 2015.
 One favorite is Marsh Mud, a dark chocolate delight, but Island Creamery takes it further with Muddy Butter — Marsh Mud ice cream with a peanut butter swirl and Nutter Butter pieces.

 Austin's Homemade Ice Cream comes by its nostalgic feel honestly: It opened in 1947.
 Be sure to try the freshly made banana or piña colada flavors, or go a different direction with the cinnamon taco, made of cinnamon ice cream, honey, chocolate syrup, and chocolate chips.
 The "shell" is a waffle bowl.

 Searching through the 100 or so flavors at the Chocolate Shoppe Ice Cream Co., a Madison institution, can be head-spinning.
 In addition to classics such as black licorice, there's This $&@!
 Just Got Serious (salted caramel ice cream with sea salt fudge and salted cashews) and Kitty Kitty Bang Bang (cheesecake ice cream with a raspberry ripple, Oreos, and soft chocolate chunks).
-The winner of this year's flavor-creation contest is Sticky Bun (spiced cinnamon ice cream swirled with gooey caramel ribbons and pecans).
+The winner of this year's flavor-creation contest is Zanzibar Chocolate, made with three kinds of cocoa.

 This ice cream shop serves all-natural, all-organic flavors, plus sorbets made with 99 percent fruit and 1 percent cane sugar.
 The Moo's Gourmet Ice Cream menu is packed with everything from chocolate cabernet sauvignon to chocolate macadamia coconut toffee crunch.